Terms and Conditions

 To the fullest extent permitted by law:

-(a) Our total liability for any claim arising out of or in connection with the services is limited to the total fees paid by the Client under the relevant SOW.
+(a) Our total liability for any claim arising out of or in connection with the services is limited to the total fees paid by the Customer under the relevant SOW.
+This limitation applies to all claims in aggregate and shall survive termination of this agreement.

 (b) We are not liable for indirect, incidental, or consequential loss, including loss of data, profits, revenue, or business interruption.

-(c) These limitations do not exclude any non-excludable rights the Client may have under the Australian Consumer Law.
+(f) These limitations do not exclude any non-excludable rights the Customer may have under the Australian Consumer Law.

 9. Warranties